wp-plugins/tpg-get-posts/trunk/readme.txt

 1. This screen shot of a page using the plugin shows how the output is formatted by default.

 == Changelog ==
+= 1.2.4 =
+* Modified the display of content to correctly parse the caption for images.
+Note that the metadata will move up beside the image if a custom css is not set to clear.
+I opted to leave formating to the designer and not change the behavior.

 = 1.2.3 =
 * Corrected error introduced in version 1.2.2 when no parameters were passed - the argument parameter defaulted as a space and not an array which threw an invalid type error.